 Getting involved in Colorectal Cancer Awareness Month gives everyone the opportunity to make a difference.
 You can:

 There are many ways to support the work of ACRF and together, with everyone’s input, we will achieve our goal to outsmart cancer.
-For more information on how you can support Colorectal cancer, learn how you can get involved with ACRF.
+For more information on how you can support colorectal cancer research, learn how you can get involved with ACRF.

 Blue is the colour for colorectal cancer awareness.
 Supporters are encouraged to wear blue clothes and/or blue ribbons to help spread awareness.